kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lesson2_Querying_with_Inner_Joins.md

 │  Step 4: Result Set                                                        │
 │  ┌─────────────┐                                                           │
-│  │ Final Result│  Only rows with matches in both tables                    │ │  │ 850 rows    │  (150 employees have no department match)                 │
+│  │ Final Result│  Only rows with matches in both tables                    │ │  │ 850 rows    │  (150 employees have no d.DepartmentName match)                 │
 │  └─────────────┘                                                           │
 │                                                                             │
 └─────────────────────────────────────────────────────────────────────────────┘